AyushDhimann/Noodl/src/backend/API.md

 - **Complete a Path & Mint NFT**
   **Endpoint**: `POST /paths/<path_id>/complete`
-  **Description**: Initiates the minting of a personalized NFT certificate for a user, marks the path as complete, and saves a record of the NFT to the database.
+  **Description**: Initiates the minting of a personalized NFT certificate for a user.
+This is a two-step blockchain process: first, the NFT is minted to generate a unique `token_id`.
+Second, the metadata URI (which includes the new `token_id`) is set on the contract.
+The endpoint also marks the path as complete and saves a record of the NFT to the database.
   - **URL Parameters**:
     - `path_id` (integer): The ID of the completed path.
   - **Request Body**: